 - Training and Development

 Project management tools help HR managers plan and execute training projects effectively.
-While also ensuring that employees receive the necessary knowledge and training to perform their roles optimally.
-Meaning HR managers must identify skill gaps, design training programs, coordinate with trainers or external vendors, and track progress and outcomes.
+While also making sure that employees receive the necessary knowledge and training to perform their roles optimally.

 - Change Management

 The HR department plays a critical role in change management initiatives, including organizational restructuring, process improvements, or technology implementations.
-Applying project management methodologies allows HR managers to effectively plan, execute, and monitor change projects.
-This ensures a smooth transition and successful implementation.
+To ensure a smooth transition and successful implementation HR managers must routinely plan, execute, and monitor change projects.

 - Employee Engagement and Wellness Programs

 No one wants to lose top talent.
 So HR initiatives to promote employee engagement and wellness is key.
-To do this, HR managers must ensure that their programs are well-planned and effectively executed.
+To do this, HR managers must take care that their programs are well-planned and effectively executed.
 As well as being in line with their organization’s objectives and employee needs.

 - Policy and Procedure Development

 In many cases, your HR department is responsible for developing and maintaining company policies and procedures.
-But through the use of project management methodologies, HR managers can effectively implement any new policy development projects.
+Which are projects in their own right.
+The use of project management methodologies can help HR managers effectively implement new policy development projects.
+And ensure that everyone is clued-in once they are deployed.

 How PM Can Leverage Your HR Department